radikalbytes/dual_boot_Due/README.md

 	  }
 	}

-The firmware is very powerfull.
-You can make MIDI devices based on ARDUINO DUE with only an USB port for programming DUE and MIDI device.

 ##SO compatibility
-Device works with Windows XP, Win 7, Win 8(not yet tested), OSX (from Lion to Mavericks), Linux.
+Desktop: It works with Windows XP, Win 7, Win 8(not yet tested), OSX (from Lion to Mavericks), Linux.

-You can use it too with Android USB OTG port, iPhone (from iPhone4s) and iPad with camera kit connection as a MIDI device and make fabulous electronic instruments for your MIDI apps favourites.
+Mobile: It works with Android USB OTG port, iPhone (from iPhone4s) and iPad with camera kit connection as a MIDI.
+You can use any iOS or Android app with MIDI input/output.

 ##Programming firmware

 * Arduino method (using dual_boot_Due.hex file): <http://arduino.cc/en/Hacking/Upgrading16U2Due>
 * Using your own programmer.
 This is the command line for a cheapest USBASP programmer with avrdude:

-* *$ avrdude -p m16u2 -c USBASP -vvv -U flash:w:dual_boot_Due.hex:i*
+		$ avrdude -p m16u2 -c USBASP -vvv -U flash:w:dual_boot_Due.hex:i

 ## Be cool and make fun instruments!!!